Understanding De Facto Relationship Requirements for Partner Visa Applications

 1. Does "dating" count toward the 12 months?

-No. The Department distinguishes between "dating" and "de facto."
-The 12-month clock usually only starts when you begin living together permanently and sharing financial responsibilities.
+No. The Department of Home Affairs distinguishes between "dating" and "de facto."
+The 12-month clock usually only starts when you begin living together permanently, sharing a household, and merging your financial responsibilities.
+Casual dating, even if exclusive, typically does not meet the legal definition of a de facto partner.

 2. Can we apply if we are currently living apart?

 Yes, but only if the separation is temporary.
-If one partner is working overseas or stuck behind a border, you must provide intense evidence of ongoing communication (call logs, chats) and financial support during the time apart.
+If one partner is working overseas or separated due to travel restrictions, you must provide "intense" evidence of your ongoing commitment.
+This includes frequent communication (call logs, video chats), financial support during the time apart, and clear plans to reunite.

 3. Is a registered relationship the same as PR?

-No. Registering your relationship simply satisfies the eligibility criteria for the visa.
-You still need to provide the "4 Pillars" of evidence to show the relationship is genuine and continuing.
+No. Registering your relationship with a State or Territory registry simply satisfies the 12-month eligibility criteria for the visa application.
+It does not grant you Permanent Residency (PR) or guarantee a visa grant.
+You still must provide the "Four Pillars" of evidence to prove the relationship is genuine and continuing.

 4. What if we don't have a joint bank account?

 While highly recommended, it is not a "deal-breaker."
-However, you must explain why (e.g., cultural reasons or existing financial structures) and show other ways you share costs, such as bank transfers between accounts for rent.
+However, you must explain why (e.g., cultural reasons, specific banking preferences, or existing financial structures) and demonstrate other ways you share costs.
+This could include regular bank transfers between individual accounts for rent, groceries, or utilities.

 5. Can same-sex couples apply as de facto?

 Absolutely.
 Australian migration law treats same-sex and opposite-sex de facto relationships identically.
-All the same evidence requirements apply.
+All the same evidence requirements, legal protections, and "Four Pillars" of proof apply to every couple regardless of gender.

 Worried your evidence isn't strong enough?
 A single gap in your timeline can lead to a refusal.
 Book a "Relationship Audit" with Leading Edge Migration to ensure your 2026 application tells a complete and convincing story.